Ajatix Advanced CSS Drop Down Menu 4

 Using the buttons located under the menu structure treeview, you can Add new items, Remove items, Move items up or down, Move items to the left or right.

-If you need to your CSS menu style switch to the 'Style Editor' tab.
+If you need to edit your CSS menu style sheet switch to the 'Style Editor' tab.

 - Z-index which specifies the stack level of the menu.
 Default is set at 100.

-- Submenu Show Delay - This setting specifies delay between pausing the mouse pointer over a menu item and opening of the dropdown submenu associated with the item.
+- Submenu Show - This setting specifies delay between pausing the mouse pointer over a menu item and opening of the dropdown submenu associated with the item.
 The delay prevents unintended opening and closing of dropdowns when the mouse is moving over items fast enough.
 Avoiding flickering of dropdowns improves user experience.
-Default is set at 160 milliseconds.

 - Orientation defines orientation of the level.
 The top level can either be Horizontal or Vertical.
 However, submenus are always vertical.

 - Width specifies the way the level width is

 determined.
 The following settings are available for a horizontally